1966 South African general election: Delimitation of electoral divisions

 The South Africa Act 1909 had provided for a delimitation commission to define the boundaries for each electoral division, for general roll voters in the four provinces.
 The republican constitution continued the arrangements for a commission.
 The representation by province, under the twelfth delimitation report of 1965, is set out in the table below.
 The figures in brackets are the number of electoral divisions in the previous (1958) delimitation.
 If there is no figure in brackets then the number was unchanged.

 South-West Africa (with six seats) and the coloured representatives (4 seats), were unaffected by the general delimitation provisions.

-Composition at the dissolution
+Composition at dissolution

 The 13th Parliament since the Union of 1910 and the 1st elected after the republic was proclaimed in 1961, was dissolved in 1966.
 At the time the House of Assembly consisted of two groups of members.
 White voters were represented by 156 general roll members and coloured voters in Cape Province by four white MPs known at the time as Coloured Representative Members (CRM).

 The general election only affected the representatives of white voters.
 The other members were elected on a different date (see above).

 Since the previous election, the United Party had absorbed the National Union, with which it had had an electoral alliance in 1961.